Other Heart Conditions

 Doctors often consider chronically low blood pressure too low only if it drops suddenly or causes noticeable symptoms.

 Syncope is a brief loss of consciousness and muscle tone caused when not enough blood gets to the brain.
 Syncope is commonly called fainting.
 In most children, it’s usually harmless.
 But in a few children, syncope is serious.
-This is usually because of a heart problem.
+This is usually because of a heart problem, or less often a neurological problem.